 In his book “Summits and Icefields”, Canadian Rockies ski touring legend Chic Scott describes this area as “the quintessential Canadian Rockies skiing experience”.
 With seemingly limitless options for summits and long powder runs, we would have to agree.
 Join us as we traverse from Bow Lake across the Wapta Icefields to the Yoho Valley.
 This lesser-known, big brother to the Wapta Traverse travels through the classic peaks and long powder slopes of the area.
-This will be a challenging trip with a great reward of powder skiing at the historic Stanley Mitchell Hut in Yoho National Park.
+This will be a challenging backcountry tour with a great reward of powder skiing at the historic Stanley Mitchell Hut in Yoho National Park.

 This trip is a natural extension of our Wapta Traverse or Ski Mountaineering Programs.
 Nights will be spent in alpine huts including the new Richard and Louise Guy Hut near the Des Poilus Glacier.

 The Bow to Yoho Traverse is a challenging but very fun and rewarding itinerary.